umbraco/rfcs/cms/0000-TinyMCE-RTE-Improvements.md

 **Improve the loading experience** <br/>
 Use Tiny's `init_inistance_callback` property to remove Umbraco's own loader as opposed to the current implementation of checking it the Tiny library is loaded.

+**Improve the experience with pasting from Word documents**<br/>
+Use Tiny's event `before_paste` to notify us when content is being pasted into the editor.
+This event already notifies us if the content was copied from Word, so we can use the pasted content to some JavaScript open source library or C# library to help clean up the HTML markup & formatting.

 ## Drawbacks